 Apply for a payment plan by completing Form 9465, Installment Agreement Request.
 This form also has details about eligibility requirements.
-You may be able to apply online.
-Check www.irs.gov for the Online Payment Agreement Application.
+If you owe \$25,000 or less in combined tax, penalties and interest, you may be able to apply online.
+Check IRS.gov for the Online Payment Agreement Application.

 Generally, you may have up to 60 months to pay, but paying the full amount as soon as possible will save you money in penalties and interest.
 The late payment penalty is usually 0.5 percent a month, every month, up to 25 percent of the tax owed.
-Interest rates vary because they are set quarterly.
-You can check the current interest rate by going to www.irs.gov, Search: interest rate.
+Interest rates vary and are set quarterly.
+You can check the current interest rate by going to IRS.gov and search "interest rate".
 Interest and penalties are figured on the declining monthly balance throughout the life of the payment plan.
-There is also a \$105 setup fee for an installment agreement, which is taken from your first payment under the plan.
+There is a \$105 setup fee for an installment agreement, which is taken from your first payment under the plan.
 Do not send the \$105 with Form 9465.